lendrw/kanban-mobile/README.md

 ## Features

 - Create, edit, delete, and reorder columns.
+- Ask for a column title before adding a new column.
-- Create, edit, delete, move, and reorder tasks.
+- Create, edit, delete, move, and reorder cards.
+- Edit card titles and descriptions in a details screen.
-- Drag tasks between columns with drop previews.
+- Drag cards between columns with drop previews and magnetic drop animations.
+- Toggle a compact zoomed-out board view for easier scanning.
+- Horizontal scrolling works across the full board surface.
 - Auto-scroll while dragging across the board or inside long columns.
 - Haptic feedback for supported devices.
 - Local board persistence with AsyncStorage.